PX4/PX4-user_guide/en/advanced_config/pid_tuning_guide_multicopter.md

 Typical value is around 2…3.

 Look at `ATTITUDE.yaw` in *QGroundControl*.
-Yaw overshoot should be not more than 2-5% (less than for attitude).
+Yaw overshoot should be not more than 2-5% (which is less than the overshoot for roll and pitch angles).

 #### Feed Forward Tuning